hmrc/sole-trader-identification-frontend/README.md

 optServiceName will default to `Entity Validation Service` if the field is not provided. optFullNamePageLabel if present will allow the calling service to customise title and H1 of the starting journey page.

+labels enables custom welsh translations for the full name page label and service name to be provided by the calling service.
+If the labels property is omitted or present, but the "cy" property is not fully defined, the service's default values will be used for the undefined fields.

 All other fields must be provided.